Digital-Methods-HASS/au750213_Lindeneg_Liv/Prtf2_DanishKings/README.md

 # Portfolio Assignment 2
-Solution to the second portfolio assignment about danish monarchs
+Solution for the second portfolio assignment about danish monarchs

 ### Data